zafersn/WiFi-RC-Controller-With-Camera/ENGLISH/V2/README.md

 ### 2.If you want to manage Pi_CAR by using Wi-Fi module externally mounted on raspberry pi 3.
 Download the operating system on [**this link**](https://drive.google.com/open?id=0B6yjwSAqPTgfR3lKQVl5SXRpbFE)  and print to the SD card.

-Wi-Fi devices and chipsets we have available and tested for this option
-<br> Hangisini kullanayım sülo <br>
-For this option, we have avaible and tested wifi devces and chipsets.
+For this option, we have avaible and tested wifi devices and chipsets.
 <br>

 Tested Devices|Chipsets